Predicting Geometric Errors and Failures in Additive Manufacturing: Error prediction

-Various methods can be used for deriving a point cloud of a manufactured object.
-We introduce an automatic reconstruction process that derives point clouds of high accuracy during the fabrication process, using a high resolution action camera that records the process.
-Other methods for 3D reconstruction (3D scanning, photogrammetry etc.) can be used in cases of AM technologies where this method cannot be applied (see e.g. \cite{eketaq3d}).
-In such cases one should ensure high reconstruction accuracy for all parts of the object that will be used for training.
-To demonstrate the reconstruction process we have use the ZPrinter 450 3D printer which is based on binder jetting technology.
-Binder jetting uses gypsum powder which is spread on the printing bed layer upon layer.
-Each time a layer of powder is spread, the printer prints the corresponding slice/layer of the model to be fabricated, jetting binder fluid and ink onto the powder.
-After a layer is printed, the printing bed is lowered, another layer of powder is spread onto the bed, and the process is repeated.
-For all experiments, the layer thickness is set to 0.102 mm and we have used a black binder cartridge without any additional coloring.
+Various methods can be used to derive the point cloud of manufactured objects.
+We introduce an automatic reconstruction process that derives point clouds with high accuracy during the fabrication process using a high resolution action camera that records the process.
+Other methods for 3D reconstruction (3D scanning, photogrammetry, etc.) can be used in AM technologies where this method cannot be applied (see e.g. \citep{eketaq3d}).
+In such cases, one should ensure high reconstruction accuracy for all parts of the object that will be used for training.

+To demonstrate the reconstruction process we used the ZPrinter 450 3D printer that employs binder jetting technology.
+In this technology, gypsum powder is spread on the printing bed layer upon layer.
+Each time a layer of powder is spread, the printer prints the corresponding slice/layer of the model to be fabricated by jetting binder fluid and ink onto the powder.
+After a layer is printed, the printing bed is lowered, and another layer of powder is spread onto the bed.
+For all experiments, the layer thickness is set to 0.102 mm and a black binder cartridge was used without any additional coloring.

-We have developed a data collection and processing workflow (Fig. \ref{fig:steps}) through which it is possible to reconstruct and visualize any model that is being printed in a fully automated manner with no user interaction.
+We developed a data collection and processing workflow (Figure \ref{fig:steps}) through which it is possible to reconstruct and visualize any model that is being printed in a fully automated manner with no user interaction.

-\textit{Phase 1:} Initially, we record printing using a high resolution action camera placed on a vertical position above the printing bed.
-The camera records a time-lapse of the entire print, on maximum resolution (4K).
-To avoid additional distortion, the fish-eye effect is turned off.
+\textit{Phase 1:} Initially, we record printing using a high resolution action camera placed in a vertical position above the printing bed.
+The camera records the time-lapse of the entire print, at maximum resolution (4K).
+To avoid additional distortions, the fish-eye effect is turned off.

-\textit{Phase 2:} When printing is complete, parts of the image that are not useful are cropped out and each frame is stored as an image file.
-This results in a sequence of thousands of images where we need to extract exactly one image for each printed layer.
+\textit{Phase 2:} When printing is complete, parts of the image that are not useful are cropped, and each frame is stored as an image file.

+This results in a sequence of thousands of images, for which we need to extract exactly one image for each printed layer.